 - Once the internal temperature of the turkey reaches 175 or 180 degrees F in the thigh, open the smoker and behold its glory!

-- Remove the turkey from the smoker and place back onto a baking sheet to cool down a bit and let the juices redistribute.
+- Remove the smoked whole turkey turkey from the smoker and place back onto a baking sheet to cool down a bit and let the juices redistribute.

 - When ready to serve, slice or carve the turkey as you normally would.

-- Make note that the turkey leg is probably one of the best bites on this turkey!
+- Make note that the turkey leg is probably one of the best bites on this smoked whole turkey!

 No spam.
 Just real updates on recipes, restaurant reviews, travel, and free giveaways!